Asia Pacific Resources International Holdings: Environmental impact

-Forest stewardship certification
+Forest Stewardship Council Disassociation

-On August 8, 2013, Germany-based non-profit certification organisation Forest Stewardship Council announced that it has ended all association with APRIL after a complaint filed by non-governmental organizations Greenpeace International, Rainforest Action Network and WWF Indonesia alleging violation of the council's policy of association.
+On August 8, 2013, Germany-based non-profit certification organisation Forest Stewardship Council announced that it has ended all association with APRIL after a complaint filed in May of that year by non-governmental organizations Greenpeace International, Rainforest Action Network and WWF Indonesia alleging violation of the council's policy of association.

 In response, APRIL in a press statement, said that they “proactively withdrew from FSC certification of their own volition” earlier in July.
-As of April 2016, the company is seeking re-certification with the council.
+In September, 2014, APRIL approached the Forest Stewardship Council to begin the processing of ending their disassociation.
+As of 2023, work is ongoing and includes APRIL issuing an “acknowledgement of harm” letter.

 Fire and haze issues and management

 In 2013, APRIL was named one of the eight companies responsible for sending hazardous level of smog to Singapore and Malaysia.

 APRIL invests in fire prevention and suppression.
 The company invests more than $6 million in fire fighting equipment and maintains a 700-member rapid response team.
 In 2015, it pioneered the Fire-Free Village Programme, an incentive-based initiative that involves working at the community level to encourage alternatives to fire as a land management tool.
 Under this program, APRIL also conducts community education campaign, monitors air quality and even hires and trains people to be village crew leaders to spread "no-burn" message.

 In 2016, APRIL became a founding member of the Fire Free Alliance, a voluntary multi-stakeholder platform for members to share information and resources to fight forest fires in Southeast Asia.
 One programme implemented by the Fire Free Alliance is the Fire-Free Village Programme.
 In May 2016 APRIL is one of private companies involved in Indonesian Government's pilot project to establish forest fire prevention procedures, through its subsidiary PT RAPP.

-APRIL management was mired for years in corruption, tax evasion and disputes with former employees.
-In 2011, after working in APRIL for 14 months, Alain Monie, the former French CEO filed a lawsuit against APRIL in Singapore because he did not receive his salaries, travel expenses, bonus and compensation as promised.

-Alain Monie was awarded damages after the leadership refused to pay outstandings.
-This non-payment of dues continues to this day with reports continuously emerging in local and regional media.